functional-architecture/functional-architecture.github.com/_events/funarch-2023/cfp.md

 If your submission is not a research paper, please mark this using a subtitle (Experience Report, Architectural Pearl, Open Category).

-*Length*: submissions must adhere to the limits specified below.
+Length: submissions must adhere to the limits specified below.
 However, there is no requirement or expectation that all pages are used, and authors are encouraged to strive for brevity.